zxzhaixiang/vote_prediction/README.md

 Total new votes to be added to Biden: 11119

-State az likes to add additional 11119 marginal votes to Biden.
+State az likely to add additional 11119 marginal votes to Biden.
 Total Biden marginal vote: 76298

 Biden will win AZ